Reyn-Mukai/Reyn-Mukai/projects/project-3.md

 The current software design is built for the open-source version of SDVX, K-Shoot mania.
 Further designs will include persistent setting storage and increased compatability with b***** tools.
 The SDVX application tools will also be attempted to be ported to Debian via wine.

+While this current project is ongoing, I was able to apply several skills which I have acquired over the years.
+For the initial frame, I utilized a 3D printer to print small scale prototype boxes.
+For the electronics, I had to solder components onto protoboard to test both hardware and software based debounce.
+Programming for the controller is still ongoing and will make use of 3rd party libraries.

 The source code for the firmware can be found [here](https://github.com/Reyn-Mukai/Bemani-SDVX).